Best CPU For Video Editing [Intel And AMD Processors]

 The Windows 10 Home 64-bit, quick 8GB DDR4 RAM and 500GB PCI-E NVMe SSD effectively handles the intensive tasks and provides a smooth gaming and multimedia experience that are ideal for video editing.

-If you are a video editor who looks for a PC for editing high-quality 1080p video on a budget, we highly recommend this one for you.
-The 6 core budget CPU and fast PCIe SSD promises good speed.
+If you are a video editor who looks for best value cpu for editing high-quality 1080p video on a budget, we highly recommend this one for you.
+The 6 core budget CPU and fast PCIe SSD meets the standard cpu benchmarks and promises good speed.
 Also, we felt that it is crucial to mention the performance of the video editing software here.
 If you have 6 core CPU, then you can expect only decent performance with this budget CPU for video editing.

-If you demand even greater performance, then either consider upgrading to 16GB RAM, 8 crore processor, or check out our next recommendation.
+If you demand even greater performance, then either consider upgrading your workstation to 16GB RAM, 8 crore processor, or check out our next recommendation.

 If you are looking for a CPU build that can handle high-end video editing processes easily and that doesn't break your bank, then we highly recommend iBUYPOWER Pro Gaming PC Computer Desktop Element MR9270, it has ideal specs that can support the video editing processes.